vincemann/spring-rapid/README.md

 It's easiest to take a quick look at the demo projects.

 Note:
-Inspired by [**spring-lemon**](https://github.com/naturalprogrammer/spring-lemon) which offers many good modules as well.
+Inspired by [**spring-lemon**](https://github.com/naturalprogrammer/spring-lemon) which offer many good modules.
-Most lemon modules were copied, modified and integrated into this project.
+Most of them were copied, modified and integrated into this project.

 # Features
 * crud